syncfusion-content/maui-docs/MAUI/LinearProgressBar/Overview.md

 documentation: ug
 ---

-# .NET MAUI ProgressBar (Progress Bar) Overview
+# .NET MAUI SfLinearProgressBar (Linear Progress Bar) Overview

 The .NET MAUI ProgressBar shows task progress with customizable visuals.
-It has features for displaying progress in rectangular and circular shapes, determinate and indeterminate states, segments, smooth animation, customizable content, and a difining range with different colors.
+It has features for displaying progress in rectangular shape, determinate and indeterminate states, segments, smooth animation, and a difining range with different colors.

 ### Key features

 **States** - Visualize the progress in different modes such as determinate, indeterminate, and buffer state.

-**Progress shapes** - Visualizes the progress in different shapes such as rectangle and circle.
+**Progress shapes** - Visualizes the progress in rectangle.

 **Segments** - Progress can be divided into multiple segments to show gradual progress.

 **Color ranges** - Customizes the ranges with different colors in the progress bar.

-**Appearance customization** - Customizes the track thickness, color, and corner radius style.
+**Appearance customization** - Customizes the track thickness, color, and corner radius.

-**Customizable content** - Displays the custom content at the center of the circular progress bar.

-**Angle** - Customizes the angle of the circular progress bar.

 ![ProgresBar control for .NET MAUI.](images/overview/dotnet_maui_progressbar.png)